 At the end of this module, participants will be able to:

-- Properly assess patients with opioid use disorder.
+- Outline counselling options for patients living with alcohol use disorder.

 Review timeline, topics, speakers & session specific learning objectives.
 Schedule is subject to change.